Skip to Main Content

 Content

 On some courses, you may have to write a systematic review as your assessment for a module.
 If this is the case, you will receive specific guidance in your assessment brief and from your module tutor.
-Please use this guidance rather than our advice.
+In case of contradictions, assessment guidance should supersede any given here.

 If you are considering a systematic review methodology for your dissertation or independent study, you should check if it’s a suitable approach with your tutor before going ahead.
 Your Academic Liaison Librarian’s role is to support you in developing your search strategy as a part of that methodology.